Intersections on tropical moduli spaces: Intersections on the space of abstract curves

 Let us define the multiplicity of this vertex to be $\mult(V) := \binom{\val(V)-3}{a_{k_1}, \ldots, a_{k_q}}$.
 Then the weight of such a cone $\sigma$ in $X$ is

 where the product runs through all vertices $V$ of an interior curve of $\sigma$. \end{theorem}

-In this section we will reprove the zero-dimensional case of this theorem (see \ref{AbstractInvariants}).
-To do this, we first have to analyze how Psi- and boundary divisors intersect and how they behave when pulled back or pushed forward along forgetful morphisms.
+In this section we reprove the zero-dimensional case of this theorem (see \ref{AbstractInvariants}).
+To do this, we first have to analyse how Psi- and boundary divisors intersect and how they behave when pulled back or pushed forward along forgetful morphisms.